LRT Line 1 (Metro Manila): Station layout and accessibility

+All Line 1 stations have public restrooms.
+Older and smaller stations only have single-occupancy restrooms while newer stations have segregated restrooms as well as restrooms for persons with disability.

-As of November 8, 2009, folding bicycles are allowed to be brought into trains provided that it does not exceed the LRTA's baggage size limitations of 2 by 2 ft.
-The last car of each train are also designated as "green zones", where folding bicycle users can ride with their bikes.
+Folding bicycles are allowed to be brought into trains provided that they do not exceed the LRTA's baggage size limitations of 2 by 2 ft.
+The last cars of each train are also designated as "green zones", where folding bicycle users can ride with their bikes.

 All stations have side platforms except for Baclaran, which has one side and one island platform.
-Due to the high patronage of the line, part of the platform corresponding to the front car of the train is cordoned off for the use of women, children, elderly and disabled passengers.
+Due to the high patronage of the line, part of the platform corresponding to the front car of the train is cordoned off for the use of women, children, elderly and passengers with special needs and/or disabilities.

 Shops and services

 Inside the concourse of some stations are stalls or shops where people can buy food or drinks.
 Stalls vary by station, and some have fast food stalls.
 The number of stalls also varies by station, and some stations tend to have a wide variety.

-Stations such as Monumento and Baclaran are connected to or are near shopping malls and/or other large shopping areas, where commuters are offered more shopping varieties.
+Stations such as Fernando Poe Jr. (WalterMart Muñoz), Balintawak (Ayala Malls Cloverleaf), Monumento (SM City Grand Central and Victory Central Mall Caloocan), Tayuman (SM City San Lazaro), Doroteo Jose (Isetann Cinerama Recto), Carriedo (Good Earth Plaza, Isetann Carriedo, and SM Quiapo), Central Terminal (SM City Manila), Pedro Gil (Robinsons Manila), Vito Cruz (University Mall), Gil Puyat (Cartimar Shopping Center), Libertad (Victory Pasay Mall), EDSA (Metro Point Mall), Baclaran (Baclaran Super Mall), Redemptorist—Aseana (Parqal), MIA (Ayala Malls Manila Bay), Dr. Santos (SM City Sucat), and the upcoming North Triangle (Ayala Malls Vertis North, SM North EDSA, and Trinoma) are connected to or are near shopping malls and/or other large shopping areas, where commuters are offered more shopping varieties.

+It is also accessible to major transport terminals in Metro Manila such as Avenida Bus Terminal via Doroteo Jose, Plaza Lawton via Central Terminal, Buendia Bus Terminal via Gil Puyat, Pasay Rotonda via EDSA, Parañaque Integrated Terminal Exchange via PITX, and the upcoming North Triangle Common Station.